EkaterinaJego/Vinted/README.md

-# Vinted_backend
+# Vinted_backend 👚

 ## About this project

-This is a restricted copy of Vinted API, created in order to make work my copy of Vinted site (lien)
+This is a restricted copy of Vinted API, created to make work  my replica of Vinted site : [_👇_](https://github.com/EkaterinaJego/Vinted_frontend)

-## How to run the project
+## How to run the project ⚙️

 ### Clone this repository :